qiuyuanhe-qq/kfgins-v2x-handover-safe-offloading/README.md

+# kfgins-v2x-handover-safe-offloading

+## 📦 About This Project
+The released package contains a SUMO-trace-driven Python simulator, an OMNeT++ C++ prototype of the KF-GINS offloading controller, and a Simu5G-compatible link-trace logger for exporting uplink/downlink rate, MEC queue delay, estimated handover timing, and handover activity.

+The full native binding of all Simu5G PHY/MAC/MEC signals is left as an extensible implementation path.

+---
+## 🛠️ Components
+- `omnetpp_kfgins_fullstack`: OMNeT++ C++ prototype of the KF-GINS offloading controller
+- `python_proxy`: SUMO-trace-driven Python simulator
+- `simu5g_patch`: Simu5G-compatible link-trace logger
+- `scripts`: Auxiliary scripts for data processing

 # KF-GINS Handover-Safe V2X Edge Offloading

 This repository provides a reproducible code package for the paper-oriented implementation of **KF-GINS-aided handover-safe task offloading for V2X edge communications**.